Commentary (magazine): 20th century

 The emergence of the New Left, which was bitterly hostile to Johnson, to capitalism and to universities, angered Podhoretz for what he perceived as its shallowness and hostility to Israel in the 1967 Six-Day War.
 Articles attacked the New Left on questions ranging from crime, the nature of art, drugs, poverty, to the new egalitarianism; Commentary said that the New Left was a dangerous anti-American, anti-liberal, and anti-Semitic force.
 Daniel Patrick Moynihan used Commentary to attack the Watts riots and liberals who defended it as a just revolution.
-The shift helped define the emerging neoconservative movement and gave space to disillusioned liberals.

-As the readership base shifted to the right, Commentary filled a vacuum for conservative intellectuals, who otherwise were reliant on William F. Buckley Jr.'s National Review.
-In March 1975 Moynihan's article "The United States in Opposition" urged America to vigorously defend liberal democratic principles when they were attacked by Soviet Bloc and Third World dictatorships at the United Nations.
-Moynihan was appointed ambassador to the UN by President Gerald Ford in 1975 and was elected to the United States Senate in 1976.
-Jeane Kirkpatrick's November 1979 denunciation of the foreign policy of President Jimmy Carter, "Dictatorships and Double Standards", impressed Ronald Reagan, who defeated Carter in 1980.
-In 1981 Reagan appointed Kirkpatrick ambassador to the United Nations and Commentary reached the apogee of its influence.

-Recent years

-Norman Podhoretz, who served as editor-in-chief until 1995, was editor-at-large until January 2009.
-Neal Kozodoy, at Commentary since 1966, was editor between 1995 and January 2009; he is the magazine's current editor-at-large.
-Since January 2009 the journal has been edited by John Podhoretz, Norman's son.
+21st century

-The magazine ceased to be affiliated with the AJC in 2007, when Commentary, Inc., an independent 501(c)(3) non-profit enterprise, took over as publisher.
+In 2007, the magazine ended its affiliation with AJC when Commentary, Inc., an independent 501(c)(3) non-profit enterprise, took over as publisher.

 In 2011, the journal donated its archives from 1945 to 1995 to the Harry Ransom Center at the University of Texas at Austin.
 These included letters and essay revisions.

-Commentary prints letters to the editor that comment on various articles three issues earlier.
-The more critical and lengthy letters tend to be printed first and the more praiseful letters last.
-The author of the article being discussed almost always replies in a follow-up to his critics.
-Each issue has several reviews of books on varying topics.
-Commentary usually assigns a review to books written by notable contributors to the magazine.